robot5000-design/ms3/documentation/testing.md

 Any exceptions outside of the scope of those tested, are caught by the Internal Server Error 500 or failing that the catch all, all_other_errors(error) function with decorator @app.errorhandler(Exception).
 This same function is used to deal with potential Pymongo errors associated with mongodb or request exceptions not caught locally in the code.

-A duplicate empty mongodb databse was created and this showed that the carousel on the home page was generating index errors.
+A duplicate empty mongodb database was created and this showed that the carousel on the home page was generating index errors.
 So some conditional statements and appropriate messages for the user were added.
 Now minimal non-sliding carousels work while reviews are being added until 12 reviews are completed, then carousels function normally.
 The mobile size carousel will function correctly for any number of reviews.

 Chrome Development Tools Lighthouse suggested that some of the buttons had insufficient contrast on the font color, so this text was modified to be more white.
 It suggested that autocomplete attributes to help password managers were added to all login, register and change password forms, so they were added.
 It suggested that a hidden username input be added to the change password form to also help password managers.